If you’ve heard people talk about Vitamin K but are feeling a bit clueless, here’s the information you’ll need.

 This page was last reviewed in April 2018.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
-You might find attending one of NCT's antenatal courses or Early Days groups helpful.
+You might find attending one of NCT's antenatal courses or NCT New Baby groups helpful.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.